akmt14/convolutional-neural-network-on-svhn/README.md

-# Deep Learning Project on the Street View House Numbers (SVHN) Dataset
+# Street View House Numbers (SVHN) Dataset using CNN

 For the final project for DATS 6203 (Machine Learning II - Deep Learning), we decided to work on The Street View House Numbers (SVHN) Dataset.
 This is a real-world image dataset for developing object detection algorithms.